bbrotsos/json_to_markdown/Readme_Data_Interoperability.md

 the requirements and documentation on data.
 The average developer does not face this problem, so it is difficult showing the business benefit to application developers.

-2. Current documentation is rooted in library science and computer science and can be inaccessible to the average developer.
-There's a steep learning curve to get up to speed with minimal immediate benefit.
+2. There's a steep learning curve to get up to speed with minimal immediate benefit.

+Data Element: Unit of data that is considered in context to be indivisible.

+A Data Element is considered to be a basic unit of data of interest to an organization.
+It is a unit of data for which the definition, identification, representation, and permissible values are specified by means of a set of attributes.
+A Data Element is formed when a Data Element Concept is assigned a representation.
+One of the key components of a representation is the Value Domain, i.e., restricted valid values.

 <table>
   <thead>